Education and qualifications:

 Masters in Civil (Transportation) Engineering at UT Arlington, Texas, USA

-What inspired you to choose engineering as a career?
+What inspired you to become an engineer or pointed you towards an engineering career?

 During my internship at IIT Mumbai, I worked on a project that entailed modelling an in-campus transportation service.
 I was instantly intrigued by the main focal points of the project, which included transport modelling, scheduling of routes and estimating passenger numbers for the bus/battery shuttle buses.
 This experience inspired me to enter the highways and transportation profession as an engineer.

 Please describe your role or position within your workplace.

 I report to the Head of Department and lead a small group of computer-aided design (CAD) technicians and graduate engineers supporting the Infrastructure Team at the Atkins Muscat (Oman) office.

 My typical working day involves problem-solving and providing design solutions, preparing and assisting in preparing proposals, engaging with stakeholders and managing teams.